ap3340/NetlifyAntonio/content/home/experience.md

     date_end: '2021-12-25'
     description: |2-

-        * Utilized AWS services (EC2 Instances) to train Naive Bayes models on a dataset of collected ballots to predict ticket-splitting on the voting demographic as consultation for a Congressional Candidate.
+        *  Utilized AWS services (EC2 Instances) to host cloud-based sessions of R & RStudio and train Naive Bayes models while minimizing cost.
+Created IAM Users to provide access to others on the team.
+        *  Performed on a dataset of collected ballots to predict ticket-splitting on the respective voting demographic as consultation for a Congressional Candidate.